Answered By: Lippincott Library Last Updated: Aug 12, 2020 Views: 722

 Datastream, available at Lippincott Library, has historical data on options, futures and commodities.

-For U.S. equity and index options markets go to Options Metrics in WRDS.
+For U.S. equity and index options markets go to Option Metrics in WRDS.

 Also, check out the USDA's Economic, Statistics, and Market Information System for commodity market data and outlooks.

-Use Bloomberg, available in Lippincott Library and Huntsman Hall, to plot mines and mining sites (for gold, coal, various metals, etc) as points on a map.
+Use Bloomberg, available at Lippincott Library and in Huntsman Hall, to plot mines and mining sites (for gold, coal, various metals, etc) as points on a map.